stirante/simple-event-bus/README.md

 ```

 Subscriber can specify event executor (same thread, async or a custom implementation) and priority (highest to lowest.
 Order is not guaranteed when using async event executor).

+### Tips
+ - All methods return `CompletableFuture<Void>`, which finishes after specified operation has been finished.
+To make sure, the object has been registered/unregistered, use `join` method to wait for completion.
+ - You can call `register`/`unregister`/`publish` methods inside of a subscriber method, but avoid using `join` method inside subscriber method, which may cause a deadlock.

 ## Contributing
 All contributions are appreciated.